All Paper Theory patterns are currently available in UK sizes 6-20. Some Paper Theory patterns are also available in UK sizes 6-28.

 *UPDATE: work is underway to add sizes 22-28 to all styles, however they will be added style by style.
 Please double check in the store your chosen pattern is available in your desired range before purchase to avoid disappointment.

-Currently: the Miller Trousers, the Zadie Jumpsuit and the Kabuki Tee are available in sizes 6-28.
-The LB Pullover will have new sizes (22-28) added in December 2019.
-The Olya Shirt will be added in the first half of 2020.
+Currently: the Miller Trousers, Zadie Jumpsuit, LB Pullover, and the Kabuki Tee are available in sizes 6-28.
+The Olya Shirt will have new sizes (22-28) added in added in the first half of 2020.

 Please note, these measurements charts contain body measurements, not garment measurements.
 You will find finished garment measurements provided with each pattern.